snap-stanford/snap-python/doc/source/reference/Get1CnComSzCnt.rst

 Get1CnComSzCnt
 ''''''''''''''

-.. function:: Get1CnComSzCnt (Graph, SzCntV)
+.. function:: Get1CnComSzCnt ()

-Returns a distribution of sizes of 1-components: maximal connected components of that can be disconnected from the *Graph* by removing a single edge.
+A graph method for undirected graphs that returns a distribution of sizes of 1-components: maximal connected components of that can be disconnected from a graph by removing a single edge.

 Parameters:

-- *Graph*: undirected graph (input)
-    A Snap.py undirected graph.

-- *SzCntV*: :class:`TIntPrV`, a vector of (int, int) pairs (output) A vector of pairs (number of nodes in the 1-component, number of such components).
+- None

 Return value:

-- None
+- *SzCntV*: :class:`TIntPrV`, a vector of (int, int) pairs A vector of pairs (number of nodes in the 1-component, number of such components).

 The following example shows how to get distribution of sizes of 1-components in  :class:`TUNGraph`::